-Our academy operates safer recruitment procedures including making sure that:
+Our school operates safer recruitment procedures including making sure that:

-- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006 and Childcare (Disqualification) Regulations 2009 - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members have undertaken safe recruitment training through an accredited training programme.
+- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed

+• at least one member of the recruitment panel members have undertaken safe recruitment training through an accredited training programme.

 We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
+KCSIE states that if you are a MAT then the SCR can be kept centrally but must be immediately available for an Ofsted Inspection.
+Best practice recommends schools still take responsibility for updating their own SCR.

-Our academy complies with the requirements of KCSIE, September 2016 - Part 3
+Our school complies with the requirements of KCSIE, September 2018 - Part 3